 - While squash roasts, heat a Dutch oven or large saucepan over medium-high heat.
-Add second part of oil and then chicken to heated oil.
-Saute until chicken is golden brown on the outside and nearly cooked through, 3 to 5 minutes.
-Set chicken aside and return pan to heat.
+Add second part of oil and then tofu with some salt to heated oil.
+Cook until golden brown on all sides.
+Set tofu aside and return pan to heat.

 - Add third part of oil to pan and then garlic, white parts of green onions, miso and curry paste.
 Saute just until fragrant, ~1 minute.
 Add mushrooms and stock to pan and bring to a simmer.
 Simmer on low for 10 minutes to let the flavors come together.

 - While stock simmers, bring a small saucepan of water to a low boil.
 Add eggs to boiling water and boil for exactly 7 minutes (this will yield cooked whites and runny yolks, so boil a minute less or more if you like your eggs cooked differently).
 Transfer eggs to a colander and run under cool tap water.
 When cool enough to handle, peel eggs.